Being John Malkovich

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Being John Malkovich against these established plot points, we can identify how Spike Jonze utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Being John Malkovich within the comedy genre.

 Spike Jonze's Structural Approach